CoderDojoTrento/turtle-pyscript/README.md

-Typically for videogames you would choose `<canvas>`, as svg is slower for videogames but since lib is thought for educational purposes svg is sufficient.
+Typically for videogames you would choose `<canvas>`, as svg is slower for videogames but since this lib is thought for educational purposes we think svg is sufficient.

 ### Developer notes